EMF Radiation. The Truth Explained.

 General use frequency (formerly military frequencies)

-enabled for civilian use in 1985 , changing the regulation of the Federal Communications Commission (FCC) in the United States.
+For this reason, it was primarily a military frequency, until it was enabled for civilian use in 1985 , when the Federal Communications Commission (FCC) in the United States changed the regulations .

 The damage caused by electromagnetic radiation depends mainly on 3 factors: Power , Exposure time and Frequency .